 For fine dining in Red Deer, Boulevard is your best bet.
 The focus here is contemporary Asian Fusion cuisine.
 There are some amazing small plates to share, including Crispy Spicy Squid and Lemongrass Skewers.
 There’s a range of noodle dishes, stir fries, and curries, all of which will tantalize your taste buds.

-They also have a selection of Canadian Beef expertly aged and graded for the best possible flavor and tender texture.
+They also have a selection of Canadian Beef, a staple Canadian food item, expertly aged and graded for the best possible flavor and tender texture.
 The ‘Next Level Steaks’ are served only when dining in and are seasoned and cooked in different Eastern styles.

 For libations, there are classic cocktails, as well as some more creative concoctions, like the Ginger Mojito.
 There’s a Soju bar and a few craft beers, as well.

 Cilantro and Chive